 The Gifting Framework and the Age of Majority

 The domestic mechanics are straightforward.
-For a global professional, however, the cross-border compliance landscape presents a far more immediate and persistent set of challenges.
+For a global professional, however, the cross-border compliance market presents a far more immediate and persistent set of challenges.
 This is where standard advice fails and your operational rigor becomes essential.

 1. The FBAR Tightrope: Is Your Child's UTMA Reportable?